RemyPaulJr/notes/README.md

 - DataCamp grind.
 Have a yearly subscription I got half off so will be making use of it.
 - dbt.
 Gold standard for transformations in DE.
 - Docker.
 Really getting the hang of docker images and containers.
 Still more to learn and understand.
+---
+CI/CD / DevOps / SysEnginer
 - Kubernetes.
 King of Orchestration.
 Want to implement on my home server.
 Maybe after finding my first role in DE?
 - Keep resume up to date.
 - Keep Github up to date.
 - Keep website up to date with projects and some information from my Github as blog posts.
 - VIM
 - Update Github and website to remy paul, for betting SEO having my government name present in search results.
 - Starting AWS Data Engineer Certification study.
 Need to get this by Q4 to meet work requirement.
-Using Stephane Marek's udemy cours
+Using Stephane Marek's udemy course with Frank